ericdequ/Sports/data/blog/Football/QB/handling_pressure_staying_cool_under_the_blitz.md

 ## Handling Pressure: Staying Cool Under the Blitz

 Handling the blitz effectively can be the difference between a game-winning drive and a drive-killing play.
-In this article, we'll explore techniques for staying cool under the blitz, with insights from both player knowledge and coaching wisdom.
+In this article, well explore techniques for staying cool under the blitz, with insights from both player knowledge and coaching wisdom.

 ### 1. Mastering Pre-Snap Reads